rhaiscript/book/src/language/num-fn.md

 --------------------

-The following standard functions (defined in the [`BasicStringPackage`][packages] but excluded if using a [raw `Engine`]) convert integer numbers into a [string] of hex, octal or binary representations:
+The following standard functions (defined in the [`BasicStringPackage`][packages] but excluded if using a [raw `Engine`]) convert integer numbers into a [string] of hex, octal or binary representations.

 | Function      | Description                          |
 | ------------- | ------------------------------------ |